 - a pupils that has returned home from care;

-- in a family with substance abuse, adult mental health problems or domestic abuse.
+- in a family circumstance presenting challenges for the child, such as drug and alcohol misuse, adult mental health problems and domestic abuse.

 From 31 October 2016 Gloucestershire moved to a graduated approach for Early Help in line with the graduated approach for SEND (Special Educational Needs and Disabilities).
 It is hoped that this single pathway of Early Help will meet the needs of all children and their families with additional needs.
 There are six Early Help Partnerships across Gloucestershire and each has a fortnightly Allocations Group.

 An early help assessment should be undertaken by a lead professional who should provide support to the child and family, act as an advocate on their behalf and coordinate the delivery of support services.
 Any frontline practitioner from any agency working with children, young people and families, including the voluntary and community sector, can undertake an early help assessment.

 Members of staff have a particularly important role to play with regards to safeguarding as they are in a unique position to identify concerns early.
 Safeguarding procedures are more effective when potential risks of abuse are identified early.
 The Designated Safeguarding Lead has received multi-agency training and attend local safeguarding forums run by GSCB.
 Updates to practice and awareness of safeguarding issues are shared by the Designated Safeguarding Lead with all staff.

 Cirencester Deer Park School works with the local MASH (Multi-Agency Safeguarding Hub).
 The MASH is a partnership between Gloucestershire County Council, Gloucestershire Constabulary, Gloucestershire Domestic Abuse Support Service, Gloucestershire Schools and Gloucestershire Health Services.